mochman/node-red-contrib-light-transition/README.md

 ## **Changelog**

+v1.5.0 (28 Feb 22) - Able to set 0 as starting or ending brightness.

 v1.4.6 (28 Feb 22) - Fixed issue where sending any change to 'units' wouldn't be used.

 v1.4.3 (10 Feb 22) - Fixed another issue where RGB value could be above 255 when using Half & Half mode.